-4. The Fund's promotes having a weighted average ESG score that is better than that of the General Market Index.
-5. The Fund limits investing in companies with an elevated sustainability risk based on ESG risk scores whereas all such investments require separate approval of a dedicated committee that oversees that all investments are substantiated and eligible based on a fundamental review on the sustainability risk.
+3. The Fund promotes good governance and sustainable corporate practices through proxy voting, which contributes to long-term shareholder value creation.
+This includes taking an active stance on social and environmental topics through Robeco's proxy voting policy.
+4. The Fund limits investing in companies with an elevated sustainability risk based on ESG risk scores whereas all such investments require separate approval of a dedicated committee that oversees that all investments are substantiated and eligible based on a fundamental review on the sustainability risk.
+5. The Fund promotes having a lower corporate Carbon Footprint than the General Market Index.